BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Related Work

-Prompting methods leverage instruction-following by requesting distinct responses in single calls or varying prompts (e.g., assigning distinct `personalities' or randomizing few-shot examples) \cite{zhang-etal-2024-improving-diversity, naik2023diversity, frohling2024personas, chen2024diversitysyntheticdataimpact, li2022making}.
-However, compared to \Sys{}, these methods depend on pre-existing data or curated prompts, limiting scalability.

-Sampling methods like temperature scaling and nucleus sampling \cite{Holtzman2020} are widely used, but often prioritize token-level randomness over semantic diversity.
-Indeed, methods such as logit suppression \cite{chung2023increasing} can enhance diversity but may require significant manual refinement to maintain quality.
+\paragraph{Generation Methods.} Sampling methods like temperature scaling and nucleus sampling \citep{Holtzman2020} are widely used to improve diversity, but often prioritize token-level randomness over semantic diversity.
+Indeed, methods such as logit suppression \citep{chung2023increasing} can enhance diversity but may require significant manual refinement to maintain quality unlike \Sys{} which maintains quality as a first order requirement.

-Multi-Stage generation methods vary in approach.
-SimpleStrat \cite{wong2024simplestratdiversifyinglanguagemodel} explicitly generates strata of the solution space and then conditions responses on each, effective for short-answer responses (often a single word or phrase), though limiting applicability to broader synthetic data generation.
-More complex frameworks require extensive human setup or curation to seed the diversity with topics, making them less scalable \cite{lambert2024self, li2024syntheticdataalmostscratch, li2023textbooksneediiphi15}.
-In contrast, \Sys{}, is a practical two-step pipeline that we show works generally with minimal human involvement.
+Many current synthetic data generation processes instead rely on varying the prompt to elicit a diverse dataset.
+One common approach is to rely on heavily curated prompts limiting scalability \citep{zhang-etal-2024-improving-diversity, naik2023diversity, frohling2024personas, chen2024diversitysyntheticdataimpact, li2022making}.
+Another effective approach is to utilize a large diverse seed set, up to 100,000s of examples in size \citep{lambert2024self, li2023textbooksneediiphi15, wei2024magicoder, li2024self}, requiring significant curation effort. \Sys{} obviates both of these concerns by focusing on the few-shot setting (we use only 3 seed examples) and showing significant performance gains without prompt engineering.

-Prior work has studied differences in base and instruct models in calibration \cite{openai2024gpt4technicalreport} and agentic environments \cite{li2024predictingvsactingtradeoff}, though no work to our knowledge has leveraged base models for synthetic data generation.
+Others have explored using an LLM to generate the seed set \citep{wong2024simplestratdiversifyinglanguagemodel, li2024syntheticdataalmostscratch}, but still use instruction-tuned models.
+These methods thus still suffer from the limited diversity of instruction-tuned models.
+In contrast, \Sys{} utilizes base models to generate a large and diverse seed set.
+To our knowledge, no prior work has focused on this approach.
+Though prior work has studied differences in base and instruct models in calibration \citep{openai2024gpt4technicalreport} and agentic environments \citep{li2024predictingvsactingtradeoff}, no work has leveraged base models for synthetic data.

-\paragraph{Evaluating Synthetic Data.} Synthetic data utility is typically assessed by downstream performance, though to motivate better systems, we additionally study diversity and entry-wise quality.